leta199/Linear-Regression/README.md

 ### Data
 https://catalog.data.gov/dataset/summary-metrics-by-decile-and-quartile
 This data was collected from the SEC  redarding data about stock prices grouped by decile and market capitalisation.
-I made sure to focus primarily

 The main data file I utilised was the decile_cancel_to_trade csv file that aggregates companies by market capitalisation into 10 groups that are added together.
 Each observation is a time-series organisation of of each group of market capitalisation.

+Date- Date when the transaction takes place.
+Market Cap 1 - 10 - This is the propotion of stocks porposed to trade that got cancelled organised Market capitalisation decile into 10 groups.
+Price Decile 1 - 10 - Average stock price of each decile

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)